cokeSchlumpf/rethink-it/web/best-practice-react-redux-project-structure.md

 ---

-A good starting point to develop a React project is Facebook's [React Create App](https://github.com/facebook/create-react-app) it already gives you a good basic project structure and the most important tool integrations.
+A good starting point to develop a React project is Facebook's [React Create App](https://github.com/facebook/create-react-app).
+It already gives you a good basic project structure and the most important tool integrations.
 If you don't know it - Have look into the well written docs.

 The initial project structure created by React Create App looks as follows: